Home > Hôtel Le Lagon Review

-- Spa: Le Spa-Institut Le Lagon is better than expected and equal to anything in a top-notch island resort.
-Intimate with highly-trained staff, non-guests also have access to the pool, gym and sauna.
+- Spa: Le Spa-Institut Le Lagon is similar to anything in a top-notch island resort.
+Intimate, with highly-trained staff.
+Non-guests also have access to the pool, gym, and sauna.

 - Private Pools/Jacuzzis: Nothing in the rooms, but a heated spa with lots of bubbles is alongside the main pool.

-- Activities: Plenty of freebies: e.g. sessions in yoga and Pilates; rental of kayaks and paddleboards; use of tennis court offsite; and a boat trip to Île aux Canards (Duck Island).
+- Activities: Plenty of freebies: e.g. sessions in yoga and Pilates, rental of kayaks and paddleboards, use of a tennis court off-site, and a boat trip to Île aux Canards (Duck Island).

 Hôtel Le Lagon – Food and Drink

-- Restaurant & Bar: The narrow block only allows space for the petite Restaurant Le Gauguin, which caters mostly for guests, although the public are welcome.
+- Restaurant & Bar: The narrow block only allows space for the petite Restaurant Le Gauguin, which caters mostly to guests, although the public is welcome.
 Perfect French-style breakfast buffets and weekend brunches.
 Only open weekday mornings; until 11.30am on weekends.

-- Room Service: Breakfast can be served to the rooms.
-Otherwise, there is no room service because the restaurant is only open during the morning.
+- Room Service: Breakfast can be served in the rooms.
+Otherwise, there is no room service because the restaurant is only open in the morning.